seaofvoices/darklua/site/content/docs/path-require-mode/index.md

 order: 4
 ---

+This require mode is meant to be used for resolving content using regular file paths.

+**_Warning!_** The _path_ require mode should not be confused with the _luau_ require mode.
+Both require modes are used with strings looking like file paths, but they resolve to actual files differently.

+Once enabled, darklua will find all require calls made with strings (single or double quotes) and resolve them.

+## Bundling Support

-This require mode can be configured in the bundle part of the configuration file.
+It can be configured in the **bundle** part of the configuration file.
 For a quick overview of the bundling configuration, see [the documentation page](../bundle/).

-Once enabled, darklua will find all require calls made with strings (single or double quotes) and resolve them.
+## Configuration Overview

 The path require mode can be defined as the string 'path' to use all the default values, or with its object format: